rajbhatta/springboot_restapi_jpa/README.md

 For payment processing, this application calls http://localhost:8080/addcreditcard

-I have created an orchestration REST API that will orchestrate the calls between the user creation, and the payment processing APIs. using http://localhost:8080/orchestra-call
+I have created an orchestration REST API that will orchestrate the calls between the user creation, and the payment processing APIs using http://localhost:8080/orchestra-call

 I have performed the unit testing on create, list and delete operations.